mmc41/VALJOGen/README.md

 + Great support for **immutable objects**, including final fields and immutable setters that return new instances.
 + Support for guards (checks) against null arguments, synchronized/unsynchronized mutable objects, custom getter/setter prefixes, injection of base class and extra interfaces into implementation etc.
 + The annotation processor **run on any standard Java developer tool** running **JDK1.8+** incl.
 Does not require plugins to **work nicely with IDE's** (as long as they offer the usual standard annotation processor support).
-+ Outputs concise, ***modern and nicely formated Java 7+ source code** as if written by hand.
++ Outputs concise, **modern and nicely formated Java 7+ source code** as if written by hand.
 + Generated code has **no runtime dependencies** on VALJOGen!
 + Sensible defaults and auto-detection makes tool work out-of-the-box with very little work.

-*Compared to other tools like for example [projectlombok] (http://projectlombok.org/) VALJOGen is much **more customizable, more powerfull, less intrusive and offer less integration problems**.
+*Compared to other tools like for example [projectlombok] (http://projectlombok.org/) VALJOGen is much more customizable, more powerfull, less intrusive and offer less integration problems.
 VALJOGen does not move/mess around with your code, does not introduce runtime dependencies into your code and just works with any standard Java tools including IDE's.
 Finally, unlike projectlombok, it use standard API's (no hacks) so there is much less risk of problems when a new JDK or IDE is released.*